There are lots of ways to help the world be a better place. And here’s the good news. You don’t need money to help the world. Just time and love.

 Somehow all this expansion seems to be in the wrong direction.

-Do we really need to be able to kill over a billion people with one missile and then clone them all back to life through stem cells?
+Does it really help the world for us to be able to kill over a billion people with one missile and then clone them all back to life through stem cells?
+Is that advancing the world in any positive direction?

 So, before Donald Trump destroys the entire world like the total asshat that he is, here are ten great ways to help the world be a better place.

 $2 trillion are spent on weapons development every year.
 That money comes mostly from the tax payer, from us.
-We’re told that money and those weapons are there to ensure peace.
+We’re told that money and those weapons are there to ensure the protection of the world.
 But what we need to remember, one of the best ways to help the world be a better place is to remember that no amount of weaponry can ever create peace.
 Weapons create death and money for corrupt politicians and industry leaders.
-Weapons can never create peace.
+Weapons will not make the world more peaceful.

 Dont love money.
 Dont love fame.
 Love Earth.
 Love nature.
 Earth, the world, is the most beautiful thing we have, and the most valuable.